Recently updated on April 21st, 2026 at 01:41 pm

 You: Wait for the Clerk to Process Your Probate Petition

-After submitting your probate petition to the Clerk of the Probate Court in Georgia, you must wait for the clerk’s office to process and officially record it in the court’s system.
-Processing times vary by county but are usually completed within a few business days.
+After submitting your probate petition to the Probate Court in Georgia, you must wait for the court to process and officially record it in the court’s system.
+Processing times vary by county and may take anywhere from a few days to a few weeks.

 Once accepted, your probate case will be formally opened and assigned a case number, which you will use for all future filings and court communications related to the estate.
 You may also request plain or certified copies of the filed petition for your records, as they may be required for estate administration.

-If your filing is rejected because of missing information, incomplete forms, or unpaid fees, you will need to correct the issues and resubmit the petition before the probate case can move forward.
+If your filing is returned due to missing information, incomplete forms, or unpaid fees, you will need to correct the issues and resubmit the petition before the probate case can move forward.

 Step 4